Microsoft Copilot

 MS Copilot supports these learning types (see definitions):

-MS Copilot utilises generative AI technology to interpret and respond to questions in a natural, conversational manner.
+MS Copilot is now integrated into the Microsoft 365 suite (previously MS Office).
+It utilises generative AI technology to interpret and respond to questions in a natural, conversational manner.
 In teaching, it can be used by both teachers and students to

 - grasp complex concepts, providing explanations and guiding students through the steps of problem solving